deeplearning4j/deeplearning4j/ADRs/0007 - Nd4j classifiers.md

 ## Decision

-In order to allow users to pick which configuration they would like to use, while avoiding adding a lot of different artifact ids to the project, the following versioning is proposed: compiled type (avx etc or blank if normal) - software linked against (cudnn, onednn, armcompute) - version
+In order to allow users to pick which configuration they would like to use, while avoiding adding a lot of different artifact ids to the project, the following versioning is used: compiled type (avx etc or blank if normal) - software linked against (cudnn, onednn, armcompute) - version